aidan-hubley/Obsidian/Notes for Tonight.md

 - Write them down? vs memorize them?

 ##### Online Safety
-- Beware fraud imposter sites, mimicking
+- Beware fraud imposter sites, mimicking sites

+##### Phishing Emails
+- Red Flags:
+	- New / unexpected sender
+	- Unknown topic or reference to a topic you aren't familiar with
+	- Links at all (use a safety browser)
+	- Sending address can be spoofed